Foreign relations of South Africa during apartheid

-Foreign relations of South Africa during apartheid refers to the foreign relations of South Africa between 1948 and the early 1990s.
+Foreign relations of South Africa during apartheid refers to the foreign relations of South Africa between 1948 and 1994.
 South Africa introduced apartheid in 1948, as a systematic extension of pre-existing racial discrimination laws.
 Initially the regime implemented an offensive foreign policy trying to consolidate South African hegemony over Southern Africa.
 These attempts had clearly failed by the late 1970s.
 As a result of its racism, occupation of Namibia and foreign interventionism in Angola, the country became increasingly isolated internationally.

 Initial relations

-In the aftermath of World War II and the Nazi Holocaust, the Western world quickly distanced itself from ideas of racial dominance and policies based on racial prejudice.
+In the aftermath of World War II and the Nazi Holocaust, the Western world began distancing itself from ideas of racial dominance and policies based on racial prejudice, though it would still take years to fully disappear from official policy in parts, as exemplified by the Jim Crow laws of the United States.
 Racially discriminatory and segregationist principles were not novelties in South Africa, given the racial make-up of their society.
 From unification in 1910, the state had been run by the white minority and pursued segregation from there.
 Apartheid was a certified, lawful and inflexible type of separation that was methodically entrenched from 1948 through a battery of legislation.
 As it was not completely new to the country, and because many Western countries still exercised their own forms of prejudice in their assorted colonies, there was minimal rejoinder and indignation.
 The conclusion of the Second World War signified the commencement of the Cold War, and South Africa, with its anticommunist stance, was considered a possible assistant in the passive battle against the Soviet Union.

 The world did not, however, condone South Africa's discriminatory policies.
 At the first UN gathering in 1946, South Africa was placed on the program.
 The primary subject in question was the handling of South African Indians, a critical cause of hostility between South Africa and India.
 In 1952, apartheid was thrashed out again in the aftermath of the Defiance Campaign, and Indian demands caused the U.N. to set up a task team to keep watch on the state of racial affairs and the progress of apartheid in South Africa.
 Although racial segregation in South Africa was a cause for concern, most countries in the UN concurred that race was an internal issue for South Africa, which fell outside the UN's jurisdiction.
 Only later did the United Nations become resolute in challenging South Africa.
 In 1952 13 African and Asian countries sponsored a U.N.
 General Assembly resolution condemning apartheid as a violation of the Charter of the United Nations.

+South Africa's treatment of Coloured people under early apartheid was also highlighted by the death of Milton King while in police custody in 1951.
+King's killing sparked numerous protests, marches, and union-led boycotts across the Caribbean and United Kingdom that foreshadowed Jamaica's 1959 government-wide economic boycott of South African goods.